chec/commercejs-nextjs-demo-store/README.md

-# Example Store with Commerce.js and Next.js 🛒💳
+# Demo Store with Commerce.js and Next.js 🛍️💳

-A high-fidelity fully-fledged eCommerce store built using the Commerce.js SDK and Next.js with live deployment to Netlify.
+A high-fidelity fully-fledged eCommerce demo store built using the Commerce.js SDK and Next.js with live deployment to Netlify.

-Checkout the live demo [here](https://commercejs-example-store.netlify.app)
+Checkout the live demo [here](https://commercejs-demo-store.netlify.app)

 **Note**
 - This app is built using Commerce.js v2 SDK